Guatemala volcano death toll up to 65, expected to rise

 "It traveled much faster.
 It arrived in communities right when the evacuation alerts were being sent out," de Leon said.

 Authorities scrambled to issue an evacuation order.
 Some communities emptied out safely.
-But in places like Los Lotes and the village of El Rodeo, about 12 kilometres downslope from the crater, it was too late for many.
+But in places like Los Lotes and the village of El Rodeo, about eight miles (12 kilometers) downslope from the crater, it was too late for many.

-The fast-moving flows overtook people in homes and streets with temperatures reaching as high as 700 Celsius, and hot ash and volcanic gases that can cause rapid asphyxiation.
+The fast-moving flows overtook people in homes and streets with temperatures reaching as high as 1,300 degrees Fahrenheit (700 Celsius), and hot ash and volcanic gases that can cause rapid asphyxiation.

-Rafael Letran, a resident of El Rodeo, criticised Conred for not evacuating communities earlier.
+Rafael Letran, a resident of El Rodeo, criticized Conred for not evacuating communities earlier.

 "When the lava was already here they passed by in their pickup trucks yelling at us to leave, but the cars did not stop to pick up the people," Letran said.
 "The government is good at stealing, but when it comes to helping people they lack spark."